 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
-The violation occurred in July 2016.
-This year's annual TTHM sample will be taken in July.
+The violation occurred in First Quarter 2018.
+We are now monitoring quarterly for TTHM and HAA5 and are working to optimize our treatment to limit TTHM/HAA5 formation.